geoffrey-young/pika-filament-buffer/README.md

 ## credits

 - the entire concept here started after seeing [this mmu buffer on printables.com](https://www.printables.com/model/30811-mmu-slot-buffer).  while my work isn't really a mod of that (I modeled everything myself from scratch), I did copy the latch concept nearly... verbatim?
-I'm sure there's a word for it.  anyway, the latch works really well, and needless to say I coudn't have figured a mechanism like that on my own.  this project owes sincere credit and gratitude to all the work and effort over there.  many thanks!
+I'm sure there's a word for it.  anyway, the latch works really well, and needless to say I couldn't have figured a mechanism like that on my own.  this project owes sincere credit and gratitude to all the work and effort over there.  many thanks!

 - all the fittings and cutouts - ecas and m3 holes, bridging, etc - were taken directly from either the [ercf project](https://github.com/EtteGit/EnragedRabbitProject) or the [voron 2.4 project](https://github.com/VoronDesign/Voron-2/).  since I use blender and don't cad, I really appreciate all the community work that has gone into getting those measurements and fit tricks just right.  kudos to team voron, be they enraged or not.